limine-bootloader/limine/README.md

 * Multiboot 2
 * Chainloading

+### Supported partitioning schemes
+* MBR
+* GPT
+* Unpartitioned media

 ### Supported filesystems
 * ext2/3/4
 * FAT12/16/32
 * ISO9660 (CDs/DVDs)

-Even though these are the filesystems Limine supports directly, *any* filesystem can be utilised by the kernel provided that the kernel (and any needed modules) are on a directly supported filesystem.

-### Supported partitioning schemes
-* MBR
-* GPT
-* Unpartitioned media
+If your filesystem isn't listed here, please read [the philosophy](/PHILOSOPHY.md) first, especially before opening issues or pull requests related to this.

 ### Minimum system requirements
 For 32-bit x86 systems, support is only ensured starting with those with